shmuelie/perfshim/CODECOVENTION.md

 * Semicolons may not be skipped.
 * Using [] style property access is only allowed if the name is not known at compile time or is not a valid identifier.
 * Switches must have more than one case.
 Use an IF instead.
+* The primary public function must check for every error it can to prevent misuse.